paneldata/gip/metadata/study.md

 ## Data access

-The GIP data are available to the scientific community via the GESIS Data Archive for the Social Sciences as scientific use files [here] (https://dbk.gesis.org/dbksearch/GDESC2.asp?no=0109&DB=D).
+The GIP data are available to the scientific community via the GESIS Data Archive for the Social Sciences as scientific use files [here](https://dbk.gesis.org/dbksearch/GDESC2.asp?no=0109&DB=D).

 To order the scientific use files please proceed as described [here](https://dbk.gesis.org/dbksearch/download.asp?db=D&id=54805).